Updated: Aug 1

-Liquid chromatography-mass spectroscopy (LCMS) revealed that mushrooms, by far, contain the highest levels of EGT of any dietary source.
-Mushrooms with exceptionally high levels of antioxidants, including ergothioneine, are ranked from highest to lowest and include:
+Liquid chromatography-mass spectroscopy (LC-MS) revealed that mushrooms, by far, contain the highest levels of EGT of any dietary source.
+Mushrooms with exceptionally high levels of antioxidants, including ergothioneine, ranked from highest to lowest, include:

 Plants with the highest levels of ergothioneine include tempeh, asparagus, and garlic.
 Trace amounts can be found in basil, tofu, cumin, pepper, red and black beans, Japanese seaweed, kiwi, various nuts (pistachios, almonds), oats, pomegranate, passion fruit, onions, and durian.

 But even so, most of these plants contain between 1-5 mg/kg of EGT.
-By comparison, boletus edulis (cepes mushroom) contains 1,812.4 mg / kg dry weight of ergothioneine.
+By comparison, Boletus edulis (porcini mushroom) contains 1,812.4 mg/kg dry weight of ergothioneine.
 Shiitake mushrooms contain over 10 times more ergothioneine than garlic.

-Protects DNA and proteins: scavenges free radicals; dose-dependently prevents DNA breaks and mutations; prevents oxidation and carbonylation of proteins
+EGT scavenges and quenches free radicals, dose-dependently prevents DNA breaks and mutations, and prevents oxidation and carbonylation of proteins.

-Inhibits pro-inflammatory cytokines like IL-6, IL-8 and TNF-α in alveolar macrophages and epithelial cell cultures[1, 3]
+EGT was shown to inhibits pro-inflammatory cytokines like IL-6, IL-8 and TNF-α in alveolar macrophages and epithelial cell cultures.[1, 3]

-Protects cells: inhibits apoptosis and promotes growth by activating p38 MAPK and JNK signaling pathways
+EGT is cytoprotective.
+It inhibits apoptosis and promotes growth by activating p38 MAPK and JNK signaling pathways.

-Helps host antioxidants: can induce GSH synthesis by induction of the Nrf2/ARE-mediated signaling pathway
+EGT can induce synthesis of glutathione by induction of the Nrf2/ARE-mediated signaling pathway.

-Chelates metal ions: sequestering them from generating ROS.
-EGT form complexes with copper (Cu2+), mercury (Hg2+), zinc (Zn2+), cadmium (Cd2+), cobalt (Co2+), iron (Fe2+), and nickel (Ni2+), the most stable being the copper complex.
-Protects against DNA and oxidative damage.
-Was shown to protect sperm motility from the harmful effects of copper
+EGT chelates metal ions, sequestering them from generating ROS.
+EGT form complexes with copper (Cu2+), iron (Fe2+), zinc (Zn2+), cobalt (Co2+), mercury (Hg2+), cadmium (Cd2+), and nickel (Ni2+), the most stable being the copper complex.
+This metal chelation activity protects against DNA and oxidative damage.
+EGT was shown to protect sperm motility from the harmful effects of copper.

 Oxidative damage can occur in the eyes because of their high exposure to oxygen; this process underlies eye disease.
 Substantial EGT is found in the eyes and is decreased in the lens and corneas of patients with cataracts.
 EGT could help counteract eye aging.